 Storage Policy Based Management (SPBM) is a highly customizable framework within vCenter that enables users to have virtual machines, containers and persisent volumes used with containers automatically placed on a desired storage resource via policy.
-Basically, it can be considered a storage abstraction layer that enables placement of data based upon what features you want the storage layer to include or exclude.
+Effectively, it can be considered a storage abstraction layer that enables placement of data based upon what features and/or performance that you want the storage layer to include or exclude.
 This stands as a significant improvement over the traditional method of selecting an individual datastore or multiple datastores depending on use case.
-Examples can include vVols vs VMFS, how often or if you want a snapshot or replication policy associated with the volume or even performance-based placement to list just a few.
-By abstracting the storage layer in such a manner, both VMware administrators and DevOps users unchain themselves from having to map a volume/persistent volume claim to the underlying array and can instead focus on placement based upon the storage SLA they need for that particular workload.
+Examples can include: how often or if you want a snapshot or replication policy associated with the volume, what array to use or even performance-based placement to list just a few.
+By abstracting the storage layer in such a manner, both VMware administrators and their users unchain themselves from having to map a volume or persistent volume claim to the underlying array and can instead focus on placement based upon the storage SLA they need for that particular workload.

-For Kubernetes in particular, the usage of SPBM is required as persistent volume claims, storage classes and other key constructs directly reference SPBM policies by name in YAML file deployment specifications, image registries and during the Workload Management enablement procedure within vCenter.
-In this section we will walk through a couple of simple examples to show how to setup vVols for use with Cloud Native Storage (CNS).
+For Kubernetes with VMware in particular, the usage of SPBM is required as persistent volume claims, storage classes and other key constructs directly reference SPBM policies by name in YAML file deployment specifications, image registries and during the Workload Management enablement procedure within vCenter.

-The first step is to create a vVols datastore on the target vCenter.
+A prerequisite for this article is to create at least one vVols datastore on the target vCenter.
 Setting up vVols on the FlashArray with the vSphere Plugin is straight forward and easily accomplished.
 The procedure to register VASA can be found at this link and how to mount a vVols datastore can be found here.

-With that being said, a vVol datastore can optionally be tagged within vCenter via the following procedure if using vCenter-based tagging is desired.
-This first section will cover how create a vSphere Category and Tag first below.
+As mentioned earlier, a vVol datastore can optionally be tagged within vCenter via the following procedure if using vCenter-based tagging is desired.
+This next section will cover how create a vSphere Category and Tag first below.

 Creating Categories and Tags in vSphere for vVols (Optional)